BlueTot/drift-boss-2d/README.md

 # DRIFT BOSS 2D: A MODDED REMAKE OF DRIFT BOSS

 Welcome to Drift Boss 2D!
 This game is a modded remake of the mathplayground.com game drift boss, but in 2 dimensions only.
-Check out instructions.txt in the 'info' file attached to find out how to play.
+Check out doc/DOC.md to find out how to play.
 Installation instructions are below.

 ## Installation